 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites The security of the tenure held at the time The Big Springs project tenements, comprising a total of 710 unpatented Lode Mining Claims (14,149 acres or 5,726 ha) are all owned by Anova.
 Claims are subject to a Net Smelter Return ranging from zero 3% payable to various parties.
 There are no known adverse surface rights.
 There are no known impediments.
 All of reporting along with any known impediments to obtaining a licence to operate in the area. liabilities with respect to the decommissioning of the open pit mines are the responsibility of AngloGold Ashanti N.A Inc. Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Not Applicable Geology Deposit type, geological setting and style of mineralisation.
-The Project's disseminated, sediment-hosted gold deposits have been classified by several authors as typical Carlin-type deposits.
+The Project's disseminated, sedimenthosted gold deposits have been classified by several authors as typical Carlin-type deposits.
 The Big Springs deposits are hosted predominantly within the flaser bedded siltstone of the Overlap Assemblage, which is Mississippian to Permian in age (30Ma to 360Ma), with structure and host stratigraphy being the primary controls on gold mineralisation.
 Mineralisation at North Sammy is typically hosted within black, highly carbonaceous siltstone and calcareous sandy siltstone.
 These units are generally located between the Argillic thrust of the footwall and the Schoonover thrust in the hangingwall.
 Individual high-grade ore shoots at North Sammy generally plunge moderately to the NNW and are controlled by intersections of E-W-striking faults with the NE-SW-striking Argillic thrust.
 The South Sammy Creek deposit is more complex with a series of controlling structures, in particular the Briens fault along the western margin.
 On the eastern side of the Briens fault, the thick, tabular South Sammy ore deposit forms a largely continuous zone that is semi-concordant with the permeable and brittle host rocks of the Overlap Assemblage.
 The Mac Ridge East Prospect is believed to be located in the Hanson Creek formation - the main host to gold mineralization at Jerritt Canyon.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the Drilling program in 2020 have been designed to test the resource extension at North Sammy and South Sammy, and also
+Drill hole A summary of all information material to Drilling program in 2021 have been Information the understanding of the exploration designed to test the new targets at